Thobeladuma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2 - Let's display a file : displaying the content of the file

 3 - what is 2? : Display the content of two files.

+4 - Ladt lines of a file : Display the last 10 lines of file.